VladLapkovsky/VladLapkovsky/README.md

 <!--
 **VladLapkovsky/VladLapkovsky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+I’m a beginner software developer.

+🌱 I’m currently learning SQL and going to learn Django, and more usefull things.

 Here are some ideas to get you started: